-- 1. Catholic looked after and previously looked after children.
-(See notes 2&3) - 2.
-Catholic children who are resident in the parishes of St. Mary's Middlewich (including St Margaret Ward, Holmes Chapel) and St Winefride's, Sandbach.
-(See note 3 & 11) - 3.
-Other Catholic children.
-(See note 3) - 4.
-Other looked after and previously looked after children.
-(See note 2) - 5.
-Catechumens and members of an Eastern Christian Church.
-(See notes 4&5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister of religion.
-(See note 6) - 7.
-Children of other faiths whose membership is evidenced by a religious leader.
-(See note 7)
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - Catholic children who are resident in the parish(es) of St. Mary's Middlewich (including St Margaret Ward, Holmes Chapel) and St Winefride's, Sandbach.
+(See note 3 & 11)

-8. Any other children.
+- 3. Catholic children who are resident in the parish(es) of St Mary's for whom St Mary's Catholic Primary School is the nearest Catholic school. (see notes 3&11) - 4.
+Other Catholic children. (see note 3) - 5.
+Other looked after and previously looked after children. (see note 2) - 6.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 7.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 8.
+Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 9.
+Any other children.